 Destiny Library Manager Automation System has a robust automated collection analysis tool built in to the system designed to assist the Library Media Specialist (LMS) with weeding and purchasing considerations.
-An added feature that other services do not have is the collection data us statistically reflective of the library circulation data.
-This data can lists and reports that can help find and evaluate materials that need to be or have been discarded/weeded.
-Destiny provides the following reports: MList of materials that haven't circulated in a long time MList of materials that have recently been checked out M-List of materials with old publication dates Particular copy's statistics Age of the collection ☐ Value of the collection Search Statistics Report (what students have searched for and found/-or-not found) This summary provides you with the circulation statistics, average age, and value of all the materials in your collection organized by call number.
-Collection Statistics Summary cannot must not be generated between 8:00am and 3:00pm (M-F), because of the negative impact on the system.
-Criteria for Selection of Materials The following criteria will be used as they apply: Materials and information shall support and be consistent with the general educational goals of the district and the objectives of specific courses. additional grant of the district and the objectives of specific courses.
+An added feature that other services do not have

+Destiny provides the following reports:

+- A Materials that haven't circulated in a long time

+- A Materials that have recently been checked out

+- A Materials with old publication dates

+- Particular copy's statistics

+- Weeding log

+- Age of the collection

+- U Value of the collection

+Search Statistics Report (what students have searched for and found/not found) This summary provides you with the circulation statistics, average age, and value of all the materials in your collection organized by call number.

+Collection Statistics Summary must not be generated between 8:00\am and 3:00\pm (M-F), because of the negative impact on the system.

+Criteria for Selection of Materials

+The following criteria will be used as they apply:

-- Materials and information shall meet high standards of quality in factual content and presentation. - Materials and information shall be appropriate for the subject area and for the age, emotional development and ability level, and the social development of the students for whom the materials are selected. - Materials and information shall have aesthetic, literary, or social value. - Material and information chosen shall be by competent and qualified authors and producers. - Materials and information shall be chosen to foster respect for women and minority and ethnic groups and shall realistically represent our pluralist society, along with the roles and lifestyles open to both women and men in today's world.
+- □ Materials and information shall support and be consistent with the general educational goals of the district and the objectives of specific courses. - Materials and information shall meet high standards of quality in factual content and presentation. - Materials and information shall be appropriate for the subject area and for the age, emotional development and ability level, and the social development of the students for whom the materials are selected. - A Materials and information shall have aesthetic, literary, or social value. - Material and information chosen shall be by competent and qualified authors and producers. - Materials and information shall be chosen to foster respect for women and minority and ethnic groups and shall realistically represent our pluralist society, along with the roles and lifestyles open to both women and men in today's world.
 Material and information shall be designed to help students gain an awareness and understanding of the many important contributions made to our civilization by women and minority and ethnic groups. - Materials and information shall clarify the multiple historical and contemporary forces with their economic, political and religious dimensions, which have operated to the advantage or disadvantage of women, minority groups, and ethnic groups.
 These materials shall present and analyze inter-group tension and conflict objectively, placing emphasis upon resolving social and economic problems. - Materials and information to clarify the important role religion had in shaping every age and culture shall be included with emphasis on objectivity and balance.